Explore three fascinating cities on this 11-day tour

 Departing from Prague we travel by coach back into Germany heading for Nuremberg.
 Here we spend our final night at the Maritim Hotel, situated a short walk from the city's Old Town and close to the stunning Cathedral building.
 Tonight, we enjoy a farewell meal together at our hotel.
-If you have chosen our fly home option, you will transfer to Prague airport for your flight home today.

 We journey back via Cologne to Brussels.
 In the Belgian capital we connect with the Eurostar to London.